-I'm a Ph.D.-trained philosophical counselor who teaches individuals and organizations throughout the US and Europe how to inquire into the things that matter most.
+I'm a Ph.D.-trained philosophical counselor who teaches individuals and organizations throughout Canada and Europe how to inquire into the things that matter most.
 A former resident of the Upper East Side in New York City, I now lead a simpler, more contemplative life among the gentle Joshua trees of Southern California.

 Learning to inquire is no longer a luxury.
-The reason is that we are living through unsettled time, a period in which our previous way of life is unraveling and the question of how to go on has resurfaced with greater force and added urgency.
+The reason is that we are living through unsettled time, a period in which our previous way of life is unraveling and the question of how best to live has resurfaced with greater force and added urgency.
 During this transition, few lucid answers have been disclosed, glimpses of new ways of living but seeming intimations.
-Like a promise, then, the path of philosophical inquiry may lead one beyond bewilderment, revealing in the clearing new possibilities for leading good and beautiful lives.
+Like a promise, the path of philosophical inquiry may lead one beyond bewilderment, revealing in the clearing new possibilities for leading good and beautiful lives.

 In Walden Thoreau writes, 'There are nowadays professors of philosophy, but not philosophers.'
 This epigram became the title of an important essay by my philosophical guide Pierre Hadot, a scholar of ancient philosophy who passed away in 2010.
 Hadot argues that in its heart philosophy is a way of life, not a profession engaged in theoretical discourse addressed only to academic peers.